 Who doesn’t want to become a grant writing unicorn?
 People think grant writers have mystical super powers.
-Let’s add the skillset to your quiver!
-In this series of three we distill the grant writing process into seven easy to follow steps.
+Let’s add the skill-set to your quiver!
+In this three-part series we distill the grant writing process into seven easy to follow steps.

 Step 1.
 Follow Your North Star (the Funding Guidelines).
 Funding guidelines are instructions from the funder on how to apply.
-They usually include information on the grant program, eligibility, what the narrative requires, necessary attachments, etc.
+They usually include information on the grant program, eligibility, narrative requirements, necessary attachments, etc.

 You can download the funding guidelines from the funding agency website.
 Once downloaded, print them so you have a hard copy to mark up.
 You will catch nuances in the guidelines that, for some reason, are difficult to catch when reading on a computer.

 Read the funding guidelines from beginning to end and then take a break.
-Go work on something else, stretch, pet your dog, whatever you do to maintain your energy.
+Go work on something else, stretch, pet your dog- whatever you do to maintain your energy.
 When you’re done, come back to the guidelines and reread them carefully.
-I highlight keywords that are used repeatedly and specific instructions like font size.
+Highlight keywords that are used repeatedly and specific instructions like font size.

 Be sure to locate the sections on what information the funder wants in your grant narrative and the scoring criteria.